scratchfoundation/.github/CONTRIBUTING.md

     * Wait until an issue has been assigned a priority before working on it.
 Also leave a comment if you start working on a prioritized issue to avoid duplicating efforts.

 #### Repository Coordinators
-Public repositories that where we encourage contributions have a repository coordinator.
+Public repositories where we encourage contributions have a repository coordinator.
 Here are the current assignments:
 * scratch-audio @ericrosenbaum
 * scratch-blocks @ericrosenbaum
 * scratch-desktop @cwillisf